SUNDERLAND AND TYNE LUSTRE POTTERY

 Likewise, the blue enamel on the jugs below also suggests they were made in the early 1830s.

-An eel pot with the Maling version of the transfer, The lid is decorated with fragments of an as-yet-unidentified Sunderland Bridge transfer.
-However, in my view, there's a strong possibility the lid has been 'married' from a different pot.
-For instance, the lustre squiggles and red and green enamels are reminiscent of later wares by John Carr in North Shields.
+An eel pot with the Maling version of the transfer, The lid is 'married' from a later pot.
 More typically, these Maling eel pots have enamel flower decoration on the top.

 Attributed to Robert Maling, Ouseburn Bridge Pottery, mid to late 1830s